 No. Kentucky is one of the few states without continuing education requirements for cosmetology license renewal.
 However, you must still renew annually by July 31st.

-Initial costs include school tuition (varies by program), $85 exam fee, and $50 license fee.
+Initial costs include school tuition (varies by program), the $85 exam fee, and the $50 license fee.
 Total licensing fees are approximately $135 plus education costs.

-Use the Kentucky Board of Cosmetology’s online license verification tool at kyboc.mylicense.com/verification to check any professional’s license status.
+Use the Kentucky Board of Cosmetology’s online license verification tool to check any professional’s license status.

 Final Thoughts

-For official updates on Kentucky cosmetology laws and licensing procedures, visit the Kentucky Board of Cosmetology website.
+For official updates on Kentucky cosmetology laws and licensing procedures, visit the Kentucky Board of Cosmetology at kbc.ky.gov and check the Legal section for the most recent statutes and regulations.